meowica/NX1-Mod/README.md

 - Skips main_lockout (SP)
 - Console + DevGui safe area fits the full screen, like it does on PC (SP/MP)
 - Missing localization strings no longer error by default (SP/MP)
-- Added listassetpool command for modders (SP)
+- Added listassetpool command for modders (SP/MP)